-The Brits say "Maths", not "Math"
+• The Brits say "Maths", not "Math"

 • Take classes from Part II, but can take Part IB.
-NOTE THAT PART II AND PART IB are taught in buildings 20 minutes walk from each other.
+NOTE THAT PART II & IB taught in CS building AND PART IA are taught in buildings 20 minutes walk from each other.

 You cannot take Part III classes that is a graduate program.